 Today, I break my blogging hiatus after five long months.
-And it feels so good to be back to my virtual home.
+And it feels so good to be back in my virtual home.

 While it is true that at the fag end of 2017 that I decided to go slow with my writing and get focused on building a stable career, I did not plan to let go off writing altogether.
 And the blogging break was not self-imposed.